DATA-606-2023-FALL-THURSDAY/Kurre_SaiChand/Doc/Proposal.md

     <img src="CancerFacts.jpg" alt="Facts About Cancer" width="400">
     </p>
 </div>
+- **Why does it matter?**
+- 1 For Early Detection and treatment which helps in increasing the survival rates and less aggressive treatment methods can be applied.
+- 2 Prevention and the risk reduction and targeted screening programs for high-risk populations might reduce the death rate.

+- **Research questions?**
 - Can we develop a predictive model that accurately classifies tumors as malignant (M) or benign (B) based on the given features (radius_mean, texture_mean, perimeter_mean, etc.)?
 - Are there any strong correlations between pairs of features?

 ## Data
 - **Data Source** : The data is found from UCI Machine Learning Repository https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic